Love-Pengy/dotfiles/README.md

 ![D Menu](./assets/tofi.png)

 **NOTES:**
 - I am not responsible for you messing up your system with the install script.
-As you've heard already don't run other peoples stuff on your machine without knowing what it does
+As you 've heard already don't run other peoples stuff on your machine without knowing what i t does
 - Backgrounds/lock screens are not supplied as they are art make for me by friends

-clone with ```git clone --recursive```
+- clone with ```git clone --recursive```

-to run install use: ``` sudo ./install.sh ```
+- to run install use: ``` sudo ./install.sh ```